15143 Hwy #1 Wilmot Nova Scotia B0P 1R0

 As per the protocols outlined by the Department of Community Services for the prevention and reporting of child abuse, JRCC is legally required to report all cases of suspected child abuse.

 Just Right Child Care strictly adheres to confidentiality practices.
 Any information received is for JRCC’s purpose and will not be shared with anyone who is not authorized.
-Records are updated regularly and destroyed after a period of time when a child ceases to attend JRCC.
+Records are updated regularly and destroyed after a set period of time when a child ceases to attend JRCC.
 Parent/guardians can have access to their child’s records at any time.
-The Director/Owner will be happy to assist you in this manner.
+The Director/Office Administer will be happy to assist you in this manner.

 JRCC recognizes that a well-planned program with interesting activities helps prevent most inappropriate behaviors.
 We structure our programs with a variety of developmentally appropriate and interesting activities that encourage children to participate with acceptable behaviors.
 Under certain circumstances a teacher may use physical contact to guide behavior in such instances as holding a child who is in danger of injuring self or others.
 When a child’s inappropriate behaviors become a concern, teacher and parent/guardian will meet to determine a consistent behavior Management Plan for use at home and at the centre.